Outreach Email Templates

 • Side-by-side comparison of debt settlement, DMPs, consolidation loans, and bankruptcy

-• How to verify licensed debt relief companies with the FL Office of Financial Regulation
+• How to verify debt relief companies with the FL Office of Financial Regulation

 • Minimum debt requirements by program type ($7,500–$10,000 for most settlement programs)